-The arrest of a loved one can be very upsetting and determining how best to assist can be overwhelming.
+The arrest of a loved one can be very upsetting and determining how you are able to help can be overwhelming.
 You will find the information included on NAMI’s Handling the Arrest of a Family Member page very helpful where you will learn about important topics including:

-o Contact the State’s Department of Corrections office is the issue remains unresolved.
+- Contact the State’s Department of Corrections office if the issue remains unresolved.

 Finally, NAMI has developed a series of informational videos that answer common questions asked by family members whose incarcerated loved one has a mental illness.
-You can view the Criminal Justice Videos in the Public Policy section of our website.
+You can view the Criminal Justice Videos in the Advocacy/Policy Priorities section of our website.